colab/colab/docs/source/plugindev.rst

 Signals
 ----------
+Implement signals in plugins is optional!
+You may follow this steps only if you want to communicate with another plugins.

 In order to configure a plugin to able to listen and send signals using Colab signals structure, some steps are required: